Contact Info: Committee on Special Education

 Prior To A Referral

-A parent’s first line to academic or behavioral concerns at school should be the current teachers and support staff of the child.
+A parent’s first line of academic or behavioral concerns at school should be the current teachers and support staff of the child.
 By working together, families and the staff at the school can help a child have a successful school year.

 If a school-aged child is having difficulties in school, first talk to his or her teacher.
 Request that a building Instructional Support Team (IST) meeting be held on the child’s behalf.
 This request can be made to a building principal, a counselor or the teacher.
 Also, request attendance at this meeting to become familiar with the building team that can best assist in making decisions about the action plan to help the child improve academically or behaviorally.